GameFoundry/B3DFramework/Documentation/Manuals/docs/00_User_Manuals/05_Input/00_inputPolling.md

 Input polling refers to the process of querying the input system to check if user interacted with a input device in some way.
 This may include checking if the user pressed a keyboard, mouse or a gamepad button or moved the mouse or an analog axis.

-All the input in bs::f is handled though the @bs::Input class, which can be globally accessed through the @bs::gInput method.
+All the input in bs::f is handled though the @bs::Input class, which can be globally accessed through the @bs::GetInput method.

 # Button presses
 Use the following methods to check if a button has been pressed, released or is currently being held down: